deatrich/linux-home-server/appendix.md

 pi.home
 ```

-### The Resolver and Looking Up Your Local Hostnames
+### The resolver and looking up your local hostnames

 Well-known traditional command-line tools for querying DNS [^dns] are: